Clearfield (NASDAQ:CLFD) Shares Gap Down to $43.93

 Clearfield, Inc. (NASDAQ:CLFD)’s share price gapped down before the market opened on Wednesday .
 The stock had previously closed at $43.93, but opened at $42.82.
 Clearfield shares last traded at $42.85, with a volume of 680 shares changing hands.

-In other Clearfield news, Director Patrick Goepel sold 6,103 shares of the business’s stock in a transaction dated Tuesday, August 24th.
-The stock was sold at an average price of $45.08, for a total transaction of $275,123.24.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Corporate insiders own 18.40% of the company’s stock.
+In other news, Director Patrick Goepel sold 6,107 shares of the firm’s stock in a transaction dated Thursday, July 29th.
+The stock was sold at an average price of $44.89, for a total transaction of $274,143.23.
+Following the sale, the director now owns 66,447 shares of the company’s stock, valued at approximately $2,982,805.83.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+18.40% of the stock is currently owned by company insiders.

-Hedge funds and other institutional investors have recently modified their holdings of the company.
-NEXT Financial Group Inc purchased a new stake in shares of Clearfield in the second quarter worth about $26,000.
-Lazard Asset Management LLC purchased a new stake in shares of Clearfield in the first quarter worth about $55,000.
-Metropolitan Life Insurance Co NY boosted its position in shares of Clearfield by 87,750.0% in the second quarter.
-Metropolitan Life Insurance Co NY now owns 3,514 shares of the communications equipment provider’s stock worth $132,000 after buying an additional 3,510 shares during the period.
-Victory Capital Management Inc. purchased a new position in Clearfield in the first quarter valued at about $132,000.
-Finally, UBS Group AG boosted its holdings in Clearfield by 8.1% in the first quarter.
-UBS Group AG now owns 4,533 shares of the communications equipment provider’s stock valued at $136,000 after purchasing an additional 338 shares during the last quarter.
-39.16% of the stock is owned by institutional investors.
+Several institutional investors have recently bought and sold shares of CLFD.
+BlackRock Inc. boosted its position in Clearfield by 0.8% during the first quarter.
+BlackRock Inc. now owns 811,429 shares of the communications equipment provider’s stock worth $24,448,000 after purchasing an additional 6,338 shares in the last quarter.
+Vanguard Group Inc. raised its holdings in shares of Clearfield by 2.7% in the second quarter.
+Vanguard Group Inc. now owns 567,849 shares of the communications equipment provider’s stock worth $21,266,000 after acquiring an additional 14,921 shares during the last quarter.
+G2 Investment Partners Management LLC raised its holdings in shares of Clearfield by 7.5% in the first quarter.
+G2 Investment Partners Management LLC now owns 380,241 shares of the communications equipment provider’s stock worth $11,457,000 after acquiring an additional 26,608 shares during the last quarter.
+Penserra Capital Management LLC raised its holdings in shares of Clearfield by 22.2% in the first quarter.
+Penserra Capital Management LLC now owns 221,399 shares of the communications equipment provider’s stock worth $6,670,000 after acquiring an additional 40,220 shares during the last quarter.
+Finally, State Street Corp raised its holdings in shares of Clearfield by 18.0% in the second quarter.
+State Street Corp now owns 204,677 shares of the communications equipment provider’s stock worth $7,665,000 after acquiring an additional 31,270 shares during the last quarter.
+Hedge funds and other institutional investors own 39.16% of the company’s stock.

 About Clearfield (NASDAQ:CLFD)